 Streamline the e-commerce checkout

-As a product designer at a furniture e-commerce company, I focus on optimizing the online shopping experience to reduce friction and drive conversions.
-My recent work centered on improving our multi-step checkout process, where we observed high cart abandonment rates, particularly at step two.
-Through user research and journey analysis, I identified key issues: 1.
+As a product designer at a furniture e-commerce company, I focus on optimizing the online shopping experience to reduce friction and drive conversions. key issues: 1.
 Lack of clarity around checkout progress 2.
 Missing product and price details, and 3.
 No visibility into estimated delivery dates.
-These gaps left users uncertain and hesitant to complete their purchases.
 To address these challenges, I redesigned the checkout flow, reducing it from five steps to four, adding a clear progress status bar, and surfacing essential details such as item summaries, total costs, and estimated delivery times.
-I also introduced fast checkout options like PayPal and Amazon Pay for a quicker, more familiar path to purchase.
 The result was a more transparent, intuitive experience that led to a 23% increase in checkout conversion rates.
 My work not only streamlined a key user flow but also aligned with our broader goal of making online furniture shopping easier, faster, and more reassuring for our customers.

 Housing web for youth homeless